beckyrussoniello/facebook-status-archive/README.markdown

       t.string   "output_format"
     end

 The model validates the presence and format of :output_format.
-It must be either "HTML" or "Rich Text".
+It must be either `"HTML"` or `"Rich Text"`.

 ### Status
 The Status model stores information about an individual Facebook status.
-Each Status belongs_to a User.
-Users request statuses in units called Apicalls, so Statuses also belong_to Apicalls.
+Each Status `belongs_to` a User.
+Users request statuses in units called Apicalls, so Statuses also `belong_to` Apicalls.

  Schema:
     create_table "statuses", :force => true do |t|